Anti-symplectic involution and Floer cohomology: -relative spin structure and orientation

 \subsection{$\tau$-relative spin structure and an example}

 After these general results are prepared in the previous subsection, we focus ourselves on the case $L= {\rm Fix}~\tau$, the fixed point set of an anti-symplectic involution $\tau$ of $M$.
 We define the notion of $\tau$-relative spin structure and discuss its relationship with the orientation of the moduli space.
-Note that for $\tau$ such that $L = \text{Fix} ~\tau$ is relative spin, $\tau$ induces an involution $\tau^*$ on the set of relative spin structures $(V,\sigma)$ by pull-back \eqref{pullback}.
+Note that for $\tau$ such that $L = \text{Fix} ~\tau$ is relative spin, $\tau$ induces an involution $\tau^*$ on the set of relative spin structures $(V,\sigma)$ by pull-back \eqref{pullback}. \begin{defn} A $\tau$-{\it relative spin structure} on $L$ is a relative spin structure $(V,\sigma)$ on $L$ such that $\tau^*(V,\sigma)$ is stably conjugate to $(V,\sigma)$, i.e., $\tau^*[(V,\sigma)]=[(V,\sigma)]$ in $\operatorname{Spin}(M,L)$.
+We say that $L$ is $\tau$-{\it relatively spin} if it carries a $\tau$-relative spin structure, i.e., if the involution $\tau^*: \operatorname{Spin}(M,L) \to \operatorname{Spin}(M,L)$ has a fixed point. \end{defn} \begin{exm} If $L$ is spin, then it is $\tau$-relatively spin: Obviously $\tau$ preserves spin structure of $L$ since it is the identity on $L$.
+And we may take $V$ needed in the definition of relative spin structure to be the trivial vector bundle. \end{exm} \begin{rem} We would like to emphasize that a relative spin structure $(V, \sigma ,st)$ satisfying $\tau^{\ast} st = st$ is {\it not necessarily} a $\tau$-relative spin structure in the sense of Definition \ref{Definition44.17}.
+See Proposition \ref{Proposition44.19} below. \end{rem} Now we give an example of $L = \text{Fix }\tau$ that is relatively spin but {\it not} $\tau$-relatively spin.